Sending an email to your subscribers can be an exciting experience.

 However, not all of them come with the features you might want.

-For example, some of them don’t actually clean your email list of bad subscribers – they only point them out.
+For example, some don’t clean your email list of wrong subscribers – they only point them out.
 You still need to do the manual work of actually removing them.

-Instead, we’ll take a look at a few one-stop-shop services that we have found to be useful.
+Instead, we’ll look at a few one-stop-shop services that we have found helpful.

 4 best email list cleaning services

-After much time spent comparing dozens of list scrubbing services, five seemed to come up again and again.
+After comparing dozens of list scrubbing services, five appeared repeatedly.
 These are the best tools for email list cleaning we’ve found.
 We will compare them and see how they stack up against one another.

 Mailgun

 Mailgun is a very sophisticated email tool with a wide range of features.
-This platform applies artificial intelligence which constantly learns to validate email addresses.
-It has custom grammar checks for Hotmail, Yahoo and Gmail emails, quick response time, and many other features.
+This platform applies artificial intelligence, which constantly learns how to validate email addresses.
+It has custom grammar checks for Hotmail, Yahoo, and Gmail emails, quick response time, and many other features.

-We find this tool the most comprehensive and with the best value for money.
+This tool is the most comprehensive and with the best value for money.

 Xverify

-Xverify is a trusted solution for email checking.
-It offers built-in fraud protection, it boasts a 98% success rate and is fully mobile-friendly.
-It also has a handy built-it auto-correction feature, which can recognize common spelling mistakes and correct them on the fly.
+Xverify is a trusted solution for checking emails.
+It offers built-in fraud protection, boasts a 98% success rate, and is fully mobile-friendly.
+It also has a handy built-in auto-correction feature, which can recognize and correct common spelling mistakes on the fly.

-It is especially recommended to European users, as it is fully GDPR compliant and has intelligent email verification built for Europe specifically.
+It is especially recommended to European users, as it is fully GDPR compliant and has intelligent email verification explicitly built for Europe.

 Xverify offers “pay-as-you-go” rates that go down with the number of emails on your list.

-All in all, Xverify is a good service that can definitely give you a clean email list.
+Overall, Xverify is a good service that can give you a clean email list.

 DataValidation